-- A. Once a grade has been awarded, it may be changed only by the instructor submitting the appropriate paperwork to the designated academic dean for that departmental area. - B. This process is to be completed by the end of the following semester except for IE grades. - C. A maximum timeframe of one year, excluding summer semesters will be allowed for IE grades.
+- A. Once a grade has been awarded, it may only be changed by the instructor submitting the appropriate electronic form in TeamIA. - B. A maximum timeframe of one year, excluding summer semesters, will be allowed for IE grades.

 Section 5: College Grade Appeals Process